kurtkaiser/minimal-mistakes/_posts/2015-02-16-starting-google-classroom.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-##Ssssimple step by step on getting started.
+##Simple step by step on getting started.

 Google Classroom is a powerful tool for teachers.
 Not even a year old yet, its growth has been exponential due to its versatility.
 A paperless, a buzz word that seemed more like a distant fantasy, is much closer to reality because of Google Classroom.